Team-RADDISH/ParticleDA.jl/README.md

 ## Plotting (Experimental)

-To plot data in the ascii files produced by `TDAC.tdac()`, there is a [jupyter notebook](https://github.com/Team-RADDISH/TDAC.jl/blob/master/extra/Plot_tdac_output.ipynb) that plots contours of the tsunami height.
+To plot data produced by `TDAC.tdac()`, there is a [jupyter notebook](https://github.com/Team-RADDISH/TDAC.jl/blob/master/extra/Plot_tdac_output.ipynb) that plots contours of the tsunami height.
+Change the variable `timestamp` in the third cell to plot different time slices from the output file.
+More functionality may be added as the package develops.

 ## Testing